If you're betting on the First Round Leader market this week then don't miss our unique FRL stats page for this event here!

-Incoming Form: Three of the last four winners here have been seriously short-priced and with their recent form it was clear to see why they were so well-fancied.
-Tiger Woods had already won the WGC Cadillac Championship, Arnold Palmer Invitational and Players Championship before completing yet another victory here at Firestone in 2013; Rory had won the BMW PGA Championship at Wentworth before arriving here fresh from winning the Open Championship at Hoylake in 2014 and Dustin Johnson was playing for the first time since winning his first Major Championship at Oakmont last year.
+Incoming Form: Three of the last five winners here have been seriously short-priced and with their recent form it was clear to see why they were so well-fancied.
+Tiger Woods had already won the WGC Cadillac Championship, Arnold Palmer Invitational and Players Championship before completing yet another victory here at Firestone in 2013; Rory had won the BMW PGA Championship at Wentworth before arriving here fresh from winning the Open Championship at Hoylake in 2014 and Dustin Johnson was playing for the first time since winning his first Major Championship at Oakmont in 2016.

 The other 4 winners since 2010 were a little less obvious, however even so Hunter Mahan had won earlier in the year in Phoenix, Adam Scott had finished runner-up at Augusta, Keegan Bradley had finished runner-up at Riviera earlier in 2012 and the longest-priced player of them all Shane Lowry (150/1) had produced high-profile top-10 finishes at both the BMW PGA Championship and US Open in recent outings.

 Event Form: Tiger Woods skews many a statistic, particularly on the courses where he dominated such as here at Firestone.
 2013 marked his eighth success here in Akron, however Lowry aside all the other winners listed had recorded at least a top-20 finish here prior to winning.

 Also worthy of note is that 20 of the last 23 Firestone winners were already Major champions, however again that's skewed by the dominance of Woods and in Mahan, Lowry and Matsuayama you could also infer that the tide has changed a little in that respect.